I Care a Lot: That ending explained and all your questions answered

-Just finished I Care a Lot?
-Need a moment to digest that bittersweet ending?
-This jam-packed thriller you can watch on Netflix or Amazon Prime Video has it all: Memorable Movie Characters, a twist-filled plot and Rosamund Pike's magnificent Lego haircut.
-To cap it all off, it was inspired by real-life events.
-Let's go through I Care a Lot's shock ending and biggest questions.
+If you've just finished I Care a Lot, you probably need a moment to let it all sink in.
+This jam-packed thriller, available on Netflix or Amazon Prime Video depending on your region, has it all: memorable characters, a twist-after-twist plot and Rosamund Pike's invincible Lego haircut.
+To cap it all off, the story was inspired by real-life events.
+Let's go through some of I Care a Lot's biggest questions and discuss that shock ending.

 Warning: Spoilers ahead.